LuYeZhan/listenandtalk/README.md

-# Quick Compo
+# listen&talk App

 <br>

 ## Description

-This is an app to manage unofficial tournaments within communities.
-The app helps to organize, manage and track competitions.
+This is an social network app.
+You can finally interact in a social network, with just audio.

 ## User Stories

 -  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
--  **Signup:** As an anon I can sign up in the platform so that I can start playing into competition
+-  **Signup:** As an anon I can sign up in the platform so that I can start recording talks or listen to newly created talks.
--  **Login:** As a user I can login to the platform so that I can play competitions
+-  **Login:** As a user I can login to the platform so that I can either record or listen talks.
--  **Logout:** As a user I can logout from the platform so no one else can use it
+-  **Logout:** As a user I can logout from the platform so no one else can use it.
--  **Add Tournaments** As a user I can add a tournament
+-  **Add Talks** As a user I can add a new talk, and listen to a talk created by someone else.
--  **Edit Tournaments** As a user I can edit a tournament
+-  **Edit Talks** As a user I can edit my talks.
--  **Add Player Names** As a user I can add players to a tournament
+-  **Delete Talks** As a user I can delete my talks.
--  **Edit Player profiles** As a user I can edit a player profile to fit into the tournament view
+-  **Edit profiles** As a user I can edit my profile to my personal like.
--  **View Tournament Table** As a user I want to see the tournament table
+-  **View Home** As a user I want to see all the talks that have been created.
--  **Edit Games** As a user I can edit the games, so I can add scores
--  **View Ranks** As a user I can see the ranks